mohammedsouleymane/logseq/pages/Information visualisation.md

 			- network topology as well as specific paths
 		- Spatial data
 			- understanding and comparing geometric shapes
-	- Search
+	- Search (LLBE)
+	  collapsed:: true
 	  ![image.png](../assets/image_1750165464479_0.png)
 		- Lookup
-			- what: yes
-			- where: yes
+		  user knows what they are looking for and where it is
 		- locate
-			- what: yes
-			- where: no
+		  user knows what they are looking for but does not know where it is
 		- Browse
-			- what: no
-			- where: has location in mind
+		  user does not know exactly what they are looking for but has a location in mind where to look
 		- Explore
-			- **user does not know what they are looking for and where to search**, often beginning from an overview of everything -
+		  **user does not know what they are looking for and where to search**, often beginning from an overview of everything
+	- Query
+-